***Click Here to Download the Academy Nomination Application Form***

 What happens after I have completed my nomination file?

-I conduct personal interviews with the applicants in December and announce my nominations in January.
+Congressman Goodlatte conducts personal interviews with the applicants in September/October and announces the nominations in December.

 What criteria is used in selecting candidates?